ItzMeBeluga/ASN_to_IP-Range-List/README.md

 ## Features
 - Fetches IP ranges (netblocks) using an ASN lookup.
-- Automatically handles names with spaces by replacing spaces with underscores.
 - Scans the fetched IP ranges using Nmap.
 - Saves both the netblocks and responding IPs into timestamped text files.
 - Handles errors such as invalid ASN input, missing Nmap, or network issues gracefully.